 Assign one or more team members to not only develop, but also update when changes occur and at preset intervals throughout the year, depending on the size of your team or firm.
 This should happen on a monthly or quarterly basis.

 8. Include a section on how to review required documents.

 Take a snapshot and describe each section of the document in detail.
 What to check for to verify that it is performed correctly.

+Define the SOP scope, procedures, and other steps of your procedure.
 Include screenshots (redact any confidential information) of the Accounting System/ERP, website, and every stage of the procedure to make it easy to follow.

 10. Management approval is required.

 Before the process is implemented, management must approve to ensure that they are not only aware of any changes made to the current process, but also that they have considered any downstream effects, related compliance changes, and so on, or take compensatory actions if it is already too late to reverse the change (IT changed what?).